Chart Color Schemes

 Grafton Surrounds has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

 Area infrastructure significantly impacts local performance.
 AreaSearch identified 53 potential impact projects.
-Key initiatives include Grafton Lifestyle Centre, Grafton Base Hospital Redevelopment (2018), Grafton Base Hospital Redevelopment (2022), and Grafton Regional Aquatic Centre (scheduled for completion in Dec 2023).
-The following list details those likely to have the most relevance.
+Key projects include Grafton Lifestyle Centre, Grafton Base Hospital Redevelopment (scheduled for completion in 2021), another Grafton Base Hospital Redevelopment project starting in 2022, and the Grafton Regional Aquatic Centre planned for 2023.
+The following list details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.